Founder & Executive Director, Greenwich Education Group

 Co-Director, Day & Boarding School Advisory Services

-Vicky founded Greenwich Education Group (GEG) in 2003 and is Executive Director of all GEG divisions.
-She is the Director of Day and Boarding School Advisory Services.
-She began her career as a teacher in the Stamford Public Schools and went on to teach in the Greenwich Public Schools.
+Vicky founded Greenwich Education Group (GEG) in 2003 and is the Executive Director and Operations Manager of all GEG divisions.
+She is also the Director of Day & Boarding School Advisory Services.
+Vicky began her career as a teacher in the Stamford Public Schools and went on to teach in the Greenwich Public Schools.
 She is deeply knowledgeable about the academic curriculum in both public and private school arenas.

 Vicky graduated from the Masters School in Dobbs Ferry, New York.
 After earning her BS from Syracuse University School of Education, Vicky received her master’s degree and wrote a thesis on the differentiation of instruction at the elementary school level, while interning in the Stamford Public Schools.
 Vicky holds a Connecticut Professional Teachers’ Certificate and is a professional member of IECA, ERB, SSATB, TABS and SBSA.
 She serves on the board of the Arch Street Teen Center and the Distinguished Teacher Committee for the Greenwich Public Schools.
-Vicky also serves as an AVID mentor and is an active volunteer for the King Annual Fund.
+Vicky also serves as an AVID mentor and is an active volunteer with the Greenwich High School PTA.

 Vicky’s international sub-specialty designation is from IECA and she works with families that are moving to the US from abroad.
 Vicky has placed over 1,000 students in private day and boarding schools throughout the country.
 In her spare time, Vicky loves to travel, exercise, read, and watch TED conference videos.
-She lives in Greenwich with her two daughters, husband Peter, and two dogs.
+She lives in Greenwich with her two daughters and two dogs.

 Director, Day & Boarding School Advisory Services